DBT Outpatient (Standard DBT) Program

 Most teens and young adults do not need this type of specialized program.
 But for young people struggling with the issues listed above, treatment-as-usual generally does not meet their needs.
-Dialectical Behavioral Therapy teaches young people a wide variety of skills that they learn, practice, and are able to use to create "a life worth living."
+Dialectical Behavior Therapy teaches young people a wide variety of skills that they learn, practice, and are able to use to create "a life worth living."

 Potomac Pathways DBT Outpatient offers the same elements as our DBT Intensive program: a warm, caring and supportive environment; experiential elements like yoga and mindfulness meditation; events in the community and more.
 Like the more intensive program, DBT Outpatient at Potomac Pathways also includes the five modules of cognitive-behavioral skills training.

 This is what the DBT Outpatient program consists of:

 - DBT Skills Training group (Thursdays, 5:00PM - 7:00PM)

 - Experiential group elements including yoga and mindfulness exercises

 - Random drug testing on-site

 - Weekly 12-step speakers meeting (Fridays, 5:30PM - 6:30PM)